Pakistan says wants peace with India, conducts missile test

 Pakistan has also kept part of its airspace closed to international air traffic, disrupting flights to India and other parts of the region.

+On Thursday, a Pakistani foreign ministry spokesman said the Kashmir dispute could only be resolved through implementation of U.N.
+Security Council resolutions that call for an end to hostilities and a plebiscite in the region.

+“Dialogue is hence essential.
+We remain committed to the same, irrespective of whoever forms the new government in India,” he told reporters in Islamabad.

-Prime Minister Imran Khan has repeatedly offered to start talks with India to resolve the Kashmir issue, and officials have said that they hoped the process could start once the election is concluded.
+Khan has repeatedly offered to start talks with India to resolve the Kashmir issue, which has been the cause of two of three wars between the two sides, and officials have said that they hoped the process could start once the election is concluded.

-Khan himself said last month he believed there was more prospect of peace talks with Indian if Modi’s Hindu nationalist Bharatiya Janata Party (BJP) won the election.
+Last month he said he believed there was more prospect of peace talks with Indian if the BJP won the election.

 Editing by Nick Macfie